Investigate the Kinetics of the Color Changing Iodine Clock Reaction

 This equation states that hydrogen peroxide reacts with iodide ions in acid solution to form triiodide and water.

-Triiodide has the very interesting property of reacting with starch to form a dark blue complex.
+Triiodide has the very interesting property of reacting with starch to form a dark blue triiodide-starch complex.
 There is starch in the mix of chemicals, so why does the triiodide not react with it?
-The reason the triiodide does not react with the starch is that it is immediately consumed in a reaction with the thiosulfate.
+The reason the triiodide does not react with the starch is that it is immediately consumed in a competing reaction with vitamin C (ascorbic acid).

 - I3 = Triiodide